 While children outgrow most food allergies; only about 20 percent of people “outgrow” a peanut allergy.
 It is possible to develop a food allergy at any age.

-It is important to consult a board-certified allergist if you suspect you have a food allergy.
+It is important to consult a board-certified allergist if you suspect you or your child have a food allergy.
 Allergists can accurately diagnose the allergy and prescribe medication for its treatment.
 The only completely accurate means of diagnosing a food allergy continues to be a blind food challenge which should only be done by a board-certified allergist in a controlled environment.

 Can Peanut Allergies Be Prevented?